Wong Tack

-Wong Tack (黄德 (黃德, N̂g Tek, Wong4 Dak1, Huáng Dé); Pha̍k-fa-sṳ: Vòng Tet) is a Malaysian politician who served as the Member of Parliament (MP) for Bentong from May 2018 to November 2022.
-He is an independent and was a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) opposition coalition.
+Wong Tack (黄德 (黃德, N̂g Tek, Wong4 Dak1, Huáng Dé); Pha̍k-fa-sṳ: Vòng Tet) is a Malaysian politician and environmentalist who served as the Member of Parliament (MP) for Bentong from May 2018 to November 2022.
+He is an independent and was a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalition.

 Background

 Wong was born in Seri Telemong, Bentong, Pahang and had stayed in Sabah for a few years.
 He is a Malaysian Chinese of Hakka descent (despite the dominant dialect group in Pahang state is predominantly of Cantonese origin, but both subgroups share the same ancestral province in China which is Guangdong).

 In November 2018, Wong was revealed as the poorest MP in the asset declaration list with a monthly income of RM22,412.64 as shown in the Malaysian Anti-Corruption Commission (MACC) official website.